d77void/d77void/INSTALL.md

 sudo ./d77nc -r https://raw.githubusercontent.com/Event-Horizon-VL/blackhole-vl/repository-x86_64 -b hyprland -- -T d77void
 ```
 As you can see, the d77nc script builds and has the same options as mkiso.sh.

-Notice that I included an extra repository to fetch hyprland though.

 It is though heavily modified to include the skel of the desired variant and a few more things.